The Operating System

 The KPI hierarchy

 Every person on your team knows their number.
 The CEO's number is revenue.
 The Head of Sales' number is demos-to-close.
 The growth lead's number is CAC payback.
-When everyone knows their number, meetings stop being status updates and start being problem-solving sessions.
+When everyone knows their number, meetings stop being status updates and start being problem-solving sessions tied directly to the Map.

 What it is (and isn't)

 It isn't a fundraising deck.
 It isn't wishful hockey sticks.
-It's a model built from your actual Revenue Formula, driven by your real KPIs, that projects the next 12–24 months based on what your business actually does — not what you hope it will do.
+It's a model built from your actual Map, driven by your real KPIs, that projects the next 12–24 months based on what your business actually does, not what you hope it will do.
+Any operator who can run a business can run this.

 The weekly rhythm

 Plug in real numbers every week.
 Compare actuals to projections.
-When the gap widens, you know immediately — while there's still time to act.
-Most founders find out they're off-plan 90 days too late.
+When the gap widens, you know immediately, while there's still time to act.
+Most leaders find out they're off-plan 90 days too late.
 This system gets that down to 7.

 The full-circle payoff

 You model hiring decisions against real CAC and LTV.
 You model marketing spend against real conversion rates.
 You model pricing changes against real retention.
-Every decision gets pressure-tested by the model before you make it — not after.
+Every decision gets pressure-tested by the Plan before you make it, not after.

 The outcome: At this point, you're not guessing anymore.
 You're making decisions with evidence.
 And when something changes in the market, you can model the impact before the damage is done.